Patella Bone - Anterior and Posterior Views

-- The medial malleolus, which extends more inferiorly than the lateral malleolus, articulates with the tibia and the talus bones of the foot to form the lateral portion of the ankle joint.
+- The lateral malleolus, which extends more inferiorly than the medial malleolus, articulates with the tibia and the talus bones of the foot to form the lateral portion of the ankle joint.

 - Several ligaments attach the lateral malleoulus to the tibia, talus, and calcaneus bones.

 - The Lateral condyle of the tibia is the lateral expansion at the proximal end of the bone.